Copyright © the Trustees of Dartmouth College. All rights reserved.

 A summary of the DMCA is available at: http://www.copyright.gov/

-Copyright is the right of an author, artist, composer or other creator of a work of authorship to control the use of his or her work by others.
-Protection extends to literary works, musical works, dramatic works, pantomimes and choreographic works, pictorial and graphic works, sculpture, motion pictures and other audiovisual works, sound recordings and architectural works.
-Generally speaking, a copyrighted work may not be reproduced by others without the copyright owner's permission.
-The public display or performance of copyrighted works is similarly restricted.
+Dartmouth community members are expected to follow copyright law, Title 17 of the United States Code, while fulfilling the core mission of teaching, research, and extending knowledge and creativity in all areas.
+The provisions in the copyright law allow an author, artist, composer or other creator of a work to control the use of his or her work by others, with important exceptions.
+Copyright protections and the accompanying exceptions extend to print and digital formats of literary works, musical works, unpublished materials such as manuscripts, dramatic works, pantomimes and choreographic works, pictorial and graphic works, sculpture, motion pictures and other audiovisual works, sound recordings and architectural works.

 Frequently asked questions about the application of the Copyright Law to peer-to-peer file sharing.